apalmos/MR_template/README.md

 This will also show you how many files still need to be run.

 I'm still working on optimising the number of arrays, as it's taking a long time to run on the current HPC.

+## Then activate all bash jobs by running:
+bash ./begin.sh